Sick of your usual boring kitchup or mayo sauce? Want to spice up your meals with some exotic Mediterranean flavours?

-If you want to preserve the incredible light green color of this sauce without turning it dark within minutes, you should consider putting the basil leaves in hot water for 30 seconds at most and then plunge them in cold water.
+If you want to preserve the incredible light green color of this sauce without turning it dark within minutes, you should consider putting the basil leaves in hot water for 30 seconds at most and then plunge them into cold water.

 Salsa Verde is an Italian sauce best described as grassy, musty and peppery.
-Across Italy this salsa can differ from region to region.
+Across Italy, this salsa can differ from region to region.

 The base ingredients are parsley, capers, garlic, and often red pepper flakes and anchovies.

 The preparation is super easy and quick, enriching the taste of chicken dishes as well as roasted vegetables.

 Baba Ganoush is a popular Lebanese eggplant dip.